bal-tips/module-commons-timeplus/README.md

 time:Utc past = timeplus:subtract(now, duration);
 timeplus:Duration diff = timeplus:difference(future, past);
 ```

+> **📝 Month Arithmetic Behavior:**
+> Month arithmetic follows standard calendar conventions.
+When adding/subtracting months results in an invalid date, the day is clamped to the last valid day of the target month.
+> Example: `Jan 31 + 1 month = Feb 28` (since February has no 31st day).
+> This means `Jan 31 + 1 month - 1 month = Jan 28` (not Jan 31).
+> This behavior is mathematically consistent and prevents invalid dates.

 ### 📊 Component Extraction
 Extract specific components from time values: